AGC of America is governed by a Management Committee, Board of Directors and a Board of Governors.

-The AGC Management Committee manages the day-to-day affairs of the Association and has the authority to transact the affairs of the Executive Board between its meetings.
+The AGC Management Committee manages the day-to-day affairs of the Association and has the authority to transact the affairs of the Board of Directors between its meetings.
 The Management Committee is composed of four AGC Officers who are elected annually and take their seats at the AGC Convention in March each year.

 Chief Executive Officer - Associated General Contractors of America

 Stephen Sandherr joined the AGC of America staff in 1984 as Assistant Director of Collective Bargaining Services.
 From 1986 to 1989 he served as AGC's Director of Congressional Relations.
 He practiced law with the firm of Thompson, Mann and Hutson in Washington, DC., from 1989 to 1990, and served as Labor and Small Business Counsel for the National Association of Home Builders from 1990 to 1991.
 He rejoined AGC as Executive Director of Congressional Relations in 1991 and was promoted to Chief Executive Officer in 1997.